open-telemetry/opentelemetry-go-contrib/README.md

 Project versioning information and stability guarantees can be found in the [versioning documentation](https://github.com/open-telemetry/opentelemetry-go/blob/a724cf884287e04785eaa91513d26a6ef9699288/VERSIONING.md).

-Progress and status specific to this repository is tracked in our local [project boards](https://github.com/open-telemetry/opentelemetry-go-contrib/projects?query=is%3Aopen) and [milestones](https://github.com/open-telemetry/opentelemetry-go-contrib/milestones).
+Progress and status specific to this repository is tracked in our [project board](https://github.com/orgs/open-telemetry/projects/186) and [milestones](https://github.com/open-telemetry/opentelemetry-go-contrib/milestones).

 ### Compatibility